yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    Transactions on Software Engineering, v.
-SE-9, pp. 631-634,1983) modified to use recursion instead of a double-linked tree and simplified so that it does a bit less checking for things like is the distance to the right less than the distance to the left; it was found that these checks little to no difference.
+SE-9, pp. 631-634,1983) modified to use recursion instead of a double-linked tree and simplified so that it does a bit less checking for things like is the distance to the right less than the distance to the left; it was found that these checks made little to no difference.

    The user of this class needs to provide at least the following functionality for the template to work.
 For the built-in numerics of C++,